 All donations are processed securely via stripe or paypal and sent to your charity of choice each month.

-If you sign up for monthly giving we add 1 Vote for every $ you give every month PLUS x 5 for the first month.
+If you sign up for monthly giving we add 5 Votes for every $ you commit to.

 If I choose regular giving can I cancel anytime?